Elai5/studentkk/README.md

 8. [License](#license)

 # About StudentKonnect
-## About StudentKonnect {#about-studentkonnect}
 Relocating to a foreign country as a student can be daunting.
 From cultural shock to logistical challenges like housing, transportation, and social networking, the transition often lacks proper support.
 StudentKonnect addresses these challenges by offering:

-A Support Network: Connects students based on geolocation, institution, and personal interests.
+- A Support Network: Connects students based on geolocation, institution, and personal interests.

-Localized Insights: Provides real-time news on transportation, local food, cultural norms, and academic resources.
+- Localized Insights: Provides real-time news on transportation, local food, cultural norms, and academic resources.

-Easy Communication: Facilitates seamless interactions through features like real-time messaging and friend requests.
+-Easy Communication: Facilitates seamless interactions through features like real-time messaging and friend requests.

-StudentKonnect empowers students to thrive by fostering connections and providing essential tools to navigate their new environment with ease.
+- StudentKonnect empowers students to thrive by fostering connections and providing essential tools to navigate their new environment with ease.

 ## Features